kilicogluh/clinical-citation-sentiment/README.md

 - Python 2.7
 - TensorFlow 1.10.1

+For predicy script, you will need:
+- numpy 1.14.5 or newer
+- sklearn 0.20.0 or newer
+- cPickle 1.71 or newer

+For generalization test script, you will need:
+- numpy 1.14.5 or newer
+- sklearn 0.20.0 or newer
+- cPickle 1.71 or newer
+- gensim 3.6.0 or newer

+For training neural network script, you will need:
+- numpy 1.14.5 or newer
+- sklearn 0.20.0 or newer
+- cPickle 1.71 or newer
+- gensim 3.6.0 or newer

 ## Directory Structure

 `src` directory contains Java code related to the rule-based method as well as generation of hand-crafted features for the neural network (NN) model.